Calle Ocho Music Festival

-I had so much fun at Calle Ocho.
-For those of you that are not familiar with Calle Ocho its an outdoor hispanic festival in Miami.
-Calle Ocho in English means 8th street, it is named that because the festival is on 8th street in Little Havana.
+I had so much fun at Calle Ocho Music Festival in Miami.
+For those of you that are not familiar with Calle Ocho its an outdoor hispanic music festival in Miami.
+Calle Ocho in English means 8th street, it is named that because the festival is on 8th street in Little Havana, Miami.
 I went a couple of years ago and so this was my second time going.
 The festival took over 20 blocks and had twelve stages in total.
 I wore a crop top with the Puerto Rican flag on it, a pair of blue jeans and white chucks.

 Parking was first come first serve.
 You could park along the streets around the festival or find locals selling parking spots at their homes.
 Luckily, I found a woman who was selling parking spots out of her backyard that was gated.
 She charged $10.00 which was fairly cheap.
 I saw signs for $20.00 in other spots.